esp-rs/std-training/book/src/02_2_software.md

 ✅ Install nightly Rust and add support for the target architecture using the following console commands:

-TODO nightly is currently broken, so we're using one from 2021.
-Once this is resolved, change **ALL** occurrences of `nightly-2021-11-18` to `nightly` (verify with recursive grep)

 ```console
 $ rustup install nightly-2021-11-18
 $ rustup component add rust-src --toolchain nightly-2021-11-18